r3h6/TYPO3.EXT.jobqueue/README.rst

 Jobs must implement the ``TYPO3\Jobqueue\Job\JobInterface`` interface which extends ``Serializable`` itself.

 .. tip::
     Jobs are getting serialized.
-It is recommended to serialize only data and no dependencies because queues have a data limit.
+It is recommended to serialize only data and no dependencies because queues could have a data limit.

-Example:
+``Example:``

 .. code-block:: php
         <?php